fin-cli/core-command/README.md

 ### fp core update

-Updates WordPress to a newer version.
+Updates FinPress to a newer version.

 ~~~
 fp core update [<zip>] [--minor] [--version=<version>] [--force] [--locale=<locale>] [--insecure]
 ~~~

-Defaults to updating WordPress to the latest version.
+Defaults to updating FinPress to the latest version.

 If you see "Error: Another update is currently in progress.", you may need to run `fp option delete core_updater.lock` after verifying another